Mark Jensen: Early life

-College
+College career

 At the University of California, Berkeley, Jensen was a four-year starter, handling both field goals and kick offs from 1999-2002.
 Jensen continued in a long line of Cal greats including Ray Wersching, Jim Breech, Doug Brien, Ryan Longwell, and Nick Harris.
 He holds the Golden Bears’ modern day scoring record with 107 points (2002), consecutive PATs (72) and most PATs in a game (10) Jensen also hold the Cal and Pac-10 record for most field goals in a game (5) versus Air Force in 2002.
 He converted on field goals of 50 and 51 yards out, registering the fifth and seventh-longest field goals in Golden Bear history.

 He graduated with a BA in Development Studies in 2001 after only three years of college.
 He completed his master's degree in Education (Language, Literacy, Society & Culture emphasis) also at Berkeley.

 2002 emerged as one of the nations most prolific kickers.
 Among his 2002 honors, he was named one of 20 Semi-Finalists for the Lou Groza Collegiate Placekicker Award.
 He was named the Pac-10 Special teams player of the week after kicking a Pac-10 record 5 field goals versus Air Force.
 He set a school record for points (107), while his 8.92 ppg average was second in the Pac-10 and 17th nationally.
 He was First-team 2002 Pac-10 All-Academic.
 He finished his Cal career as the school's fourth All-Time leading scorer.